CynthiaMiriam/Data-Analyst-Portfolio/README.md

 About\
 Portfolio projects\
 python\
-      What factors can be analysed to determine the success of the banks marketing strategy\
+      [What factors can be analysed to determine the success of the banks marketing strategy]\
 SQL\
-      The organisation seeks to ensure data accuracy and alignment with business policies regarding employees records and salary structures.\
+      [The organisation seeks to ensure data accuracy and alignment with business policies regarding employees records and salary structures]\
 Tableau -> go to Tableau\
 Certificates\
 Contact